BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Experiments

 \subsection{Efficiency and Cost Analysis}

-As shown in Fig.~\ref{fig:main_results_combined}(b), BioProAgent consumes \textbf{82\% fewer tokens} than the AutoGPT on Subset C. This efficiency stems from our \textit{Semantic Symbol Grounding} mechanism, which maintains a near-constant context size by substituting dense data payloads with symbolic pointers, thereby mitigating the ``context explosion'' inherent in the recursive summarization.
+As shown in Fig.~\ref{fig:main_results_combined}(b), BioProAgent consumes \textbf{82\% fewer tokens} than the AutoGPT on Subset C. This efficiency stems from our \textit{Semantic Symbol Grounding} mechanism, which maintains a near-constant context size by substituting dense data payloads with symbolic pointers, thereby mitigating the "context explosion" inherent in processing dense JSON payloads .
 Furthermore, Fig.~\ref{fig:main_results_combined}(c) highlights the critical trade-off between execution time and precision.
 While standard baselines are faster, they lack the requisite precision for complex hardware operations.
 While the AutoGPT attains moderate precision, its execution time is prohibitively long (avg.
 695s).
 BioProAgent achieves an optimal balance, delivering high-precision results with competitive execution speeds and the widest safety margin ($C_p$), validating practical viability for the real-world laboratory deployment.